stevenknox/CoreBDD/Readme.md

     }
 ```

-We can define a *Feature* to collate a suite of scenarios by deriving from the *Specification* base class and decorating with the *Feature* attribute
+We can define a *Feature* to collate a suite of scenarios by deriving from the *Specification* base class and decorating with the *Feature* attribute.
+Note both constructors are required to support the different test syntax styles.

   ``` csharp
     [Feature("Calculator",